yazhengliu/yazhengliu.github.io/_pages/research.md

    ***International Conference on Learning Representations (ICLR), 2023*** <br>
   We embed the manifold of GNN predicted distributions and devise the convex optimization to select important paths to explain the evolving graphs in the GNN.

+<span style="color:CornflowerBlue">[Trade less Accuracy for Fairness and Trade-off Explanation for GNN](https://ieeexplore.ieee.org/abstract/document/10020318/)</span>
+   <sup>**Yazheng Liu**, Xi Zhang, Sihong Xie <br>
+   *** Second International Workshop on Data science for equality, inclusion and well-being challenges.*** <br>
+We define a novel upper bound of group fairness to optimize the adjacency matrix for fairness without significantly harming prediction accuracy.
+We further propose  explanation methods to reveal the trade-offs and the space that one can exploit.